Leo3418/leo3418.github.io/collections/_multilingual-jekyll-site/en/host-on-github-pages.md

-Anyone can fork the repository for your GitHub Pages site, modify the contents in their fork, send a pull request back to you, which triggers a run of your workflow, and the changes they have made are immediately applied to your site even before you merge the pull request.
+Anyone can fork the repository for your GitHub Pages site, modify the contents in their fork, send a pull request back to you, which triggers a run of your workflow, and the changes they have made are immediately published to your site even before you merge the pull request.
 The best thing that could happen thanks to this is that when others fix typos on your site, the correction is immediately online; the worst case would be someone posting malicious contents